The Con That Turned the World Against America

 Things got so bad in Germany that the government had to step in to save two banks from failing.
 In France, bnp Paribas, one of the nation’s largest banks, had to suspend redemptions from three investment funds it managed.

-In Britain, Northern Rock Plc., the nation’s fifth-largest lender, experienced an unprecedented bank run as customers lined up for hours to clamor for their money when it was revealed that it was having trouble accessing enough credit to continue normal operations.
+In Britain, Northern Rock Plc., the nation’s fifth-largest mortgage lender, experienced an unprecedented bank run as customers lined up for hours to clamor for their money when it was revealed that it was having trouble accessing enough credit to continue normal operations.
 The Telegraph compared the scene to something out of Zimbabwe.
+The Sunday Times reports that when all the books are balanced, Northern Rock may be worth zero.

 And the few big-name collapses experienced so far may be just the beginning.